Back to top

 • data information systems available in health (and other) ministries / departments as well as other agencies involved in health care.

-The different sources may lead to differences in the coverage of time series, data validity, reliability and comparability.
+The different sources may lead to differences in the coverage of the time series, data validity, reliability and comparability.
 Furthermore, it may not always be possible to have the health care system being consistently defined across data sources.

 For expenditure calculated as share of GDP, the national GDP in euro as available in the EUROSTAT database is used.
 Expenditure per capita is calculated using the corresponding national (average) population data.
 Expenditure data expressed in PPS is calculated using the corresponding national data as collected by the National Accounts department in EUROSTAT.